ISC DHCP Server (Linux)

 This component returns CPU and memory usage of the Dhcpd daemon.

-If this counter is unavailable, there may be problems with SNMP configuration or the Dhcpd service has stopped.
+If this counter is unavailable, check the SNMP configuration and make sure the Dhcpd service is running.